camoo/wp-camoo-sms/README.md

 To every events in WordPress, you can send sms through this plugin.

 The usage of this plugin is completely free.
 You have to just have an account from service in the gateway lists that we support them.

-Don't worry, we have tried to add the best and the most gateways to the plugin.

 Very easy Send SMS by PHP code: